 Here’s a short list of things to see and do on Hong Kong Island.

 1. The Peak – ride the Peak Tram from Admiralty to the Peak (just when you think it can’t get any steeper, it getss steeper), take stroll around the summit along the Hong Kong Trail (40 to 60 minutes).
-Check out the view of Victoria Harbour from the The Sky Terrace 428 viewing platform at the Peak Tower (try to go on a clear day – winter is best), have lunch or dinner at The Peak Lookout, shop at …, and return to the city by bus – try to get seat at the front of the second deck.
+Check out the view of Victoria Harbour from the The Sky Terrace 428 viewing platform at the Peak Tower (try to go on a clear day – winter is best), have lunch or dinner at The Peak Lookout, shop at the mall, and return to the city by bus – try to get seat at the front of the second deck.

 2. The Repulse Bay – have afternoon tea on The Verandah at The Repulse Bay, which is dripping with colonial elegance.
 Take a walk along the beach at sunset.
 Return to The Repulse Bay for a mouth-watering dinner at Spices, which serves pan-Asian cuisine, with a focus on South and Southeast Asian dishes.